How We Live Together

 Keeping a Household

-- Small tasks add up quickly; if it takes less than a minute to complete, do it immediately.
+The secret to running an efficiently kept household is doing the simple tasks daily, so messes and clutter never get out of control.
+Small tasks add up quickly; so if it takes less than a minute to complete, try to do it immediately.

-- Dirty countertops attract pests and make your kitchen look awful.
+- Dirty countertops attract pests and make your kitchen look awful

 Daily Tasks

-- Wipe down wet bathroom counters.
+- Wipe down bathroom surfaces

-- Wash dishes after each meal.
+- Wash dishes after each use

-- Put things back where they belong after you’re done with them.
+- Put things back where they belong after you’re done with them

-Weekly Chore Assignment System:
+Weekly Chore Assignment System

 - Member Assignments: To ensure equitable distribution of work, each member is assigned to one specific chore day per week.
-This allows every member to contribute fairly, rotating through different responsibilities to keep the schedule dynamic and balanced.

 Benefits of the Chore System